MichaelPaulukonis/tagspewer/README.md

 Goes all to heck, especially on things like `Kim Il Sung`

 I don't know of any tokenizer that takes a whitelist of known phrases and their pos-tag, so this is probably best handled post-tagging, comparing the original text to the tags.
 Might be complicated?

+We might want to do PRE-processing, to condense multi-part (known) names down to a single tag-unit, then re-expand post tagging.
+If expansion is needed at all?

 ## Possessive